-- [37] The Respondent refuted the Rental Analysis for Supermarket/Grocery Locations provided by the Complainant.
+- [41] The Respondent refuted the Rental Analysis for Supermarket/Grocery Locations provided by the Complainant.
 Two of the three comparables submitted were interpretations of rent information for the same property (Sobeys, Eastview Shopping Centre) with no factual evidence.
-The actual lease for the Sobeys grocery is \$16.50 psf, which supports the rate of \$16.00 psf applied to the assessment calculation for the subject property. - [38] A chart of 10 properties was provided by the Respondent for rent verification to the board.
-The range of actual lease rates from \$12.10 psf to \$16.75 psf was offered as evidence.
-It was also noted that a brand new custom build structure should warrant the upper end of the existing leases.
+The actual lease for the Sobeys grocery is \$16.50 psf, which supports the rate of \$14.00 psf applied to the assessment calculation for the subject property. - [42] A chart of 10 properties was provided by the Respondent for rent verification to the Board.
+The range of actual lease rates from \$12.10 psf to \$16.75 psf was offered as evidence. - [43] The Respondent stated that the subject property was less assessed within the range of comparables provided by the City and requested the Board confirm \$14.00 psf for the rental rate component of the 2017 assessment.